Strawberry and Chai Sorbet (without an ice cream machine)

 Steep the chai tea in boiling water for 15 min.
 Remove the tea bag and discard.
 Put the sugar and tea in a saucepan and stir until sugar is dissolved, boil for 1 min.
 Let it cool at room temperature.

 It is also a good idea to use different tea infusions with the strawberries.
-For this particular batch I used a fruity tea, The Fruta Bombay from Teaopia.
+For this particular batch I used a fruity tea, from this tea sampler I got.